davideastmond/book-report-react/README.md

 DATABASE_URL=#the connection string for your postgres instance NEXT_AUTH_SECRET=#Required for auth - it can be any string ADMIN_PASSWORD=#Create an admin password to allow for admin tasks.
 It can be any string.
-It needs to be included in the Bearer token for admin tasks.
+It needs to be included in the Authorization headers as a Bearer token for admin tasks.

 ## Getting Started